JTSTAM02/my-pseudocode/pseudocode.md

-# Washing Your Hands: PseudoCode for Dummies
+# Washing Your Hands: PseudoCode for Beginners

 ## Variables (Items) Needed
   - Soap